-Children’s Hospital at London Health Sciences Centre, in partnership with Middlesex-London Health Unit, is offering a COVID-19 Vaccination Clinic for children and youth aged 12 to 17, including those that may benefit from extra support.
+Children’s Hospital at London Health Sciences Centre, in partnership with Middlesex-London Health Unit, is offering a COVID-19 Vaccination Clinic for children and youth who may benefit from extra support.
+The clinic is now available to families with children aged 5-11 and those aged 12-17.

 You or your child may benefit from the extra supports the Children’s Hospital COVID-19 Vaccination Clinic offers if any of the following are true: